 History of the Bronzemen

 The Bronzemen have no known origins.
-There are many theories around where they came from, but an enclave in the southern heartlands is mentioned in the most ancient of recorded history.
-At some point, what was once a peaceful, isolated culture became an expansionist one.
+There are many theories around where they came from, but an enclave in the southern heartlands, deep in the forests is mentioned in the most ancient of recorded history.
+At some point, what was once a peaceful, isolated culture became a semi-expansionist one.

 2800 CY; The …